sunnyzj24/ReactProject-MyReads/README.md

 To get started developing right away:

+in starter folder:
 - install all project dependencies with `npm install`
 - start the development server with `npm start`
+- access the server in local browser `http://localhost:3000/`

 ## What You're Getting